0xdefh/0xdefh.github.io/_posts/2024-03-27-Stealer logs.md

 ## How do I find these stuffs?

-First of all if not because of this SANS webcast, I could never know about this: https://www.sans.org/webcasts/setting-up-osint-watchdogs-create-free-persistent-monitoring-tools-python/, and exchange information with "Konoha" give me an idea that I could do something like that for myself to, so my journey to find Information Stealer Channels began.
+First of all if not because of this SANS webcast, I could never know about this: [Setting up OSINT Watchdog - Create Free Perisistent Monitoring Tools Python](https://www.sans.org/webcasts/setting-up-osint-watchdogs-create-free-persistent-monitoring-tools-python/), and exchange information with "Konoha" give me an idea that I could do something like that for myself to, so my journey to find Information Stealer Channels began.

 ### Existing List

-By following this list or this list: https://github.com/fastfire/deepdarkCTI/blob/main/telegram.md You can participate in many sources, but the problem is you don’t have the full-time to monitor these chat channels.
+By following this list or this list: [Deep Dark CTI](https://github.com/fastfire/deepdarkCTI/blob/main/telegram.md) You can participate in many sources, but the problem is you don’t have the full-time to monitor these chat channels.
 The need for automation and crawlers is real.
 (This list is just a starting point for you,; we will develop the OSINT skill to find more channels)

 ### OSINT